Cheba Maria

-Khadija Zine, commonly known as Cheba Maria, is a Moroccan singer and songwriter.
+Khadija Zine, commonly known as Cheba Maria, is a Moroccan singer and songwriter of Raï music.
+Born in Casablanca, she is based in Toulouse, France.

-Born in Casablanca, Cheba Maria grew up in a culturally rich environment, immersed in traditional Moroccan music and moroccan Rai.
+Cheba Maria grew up in a culturally rich environment, immersed in traditional Moroccan music and Algerian Rai.
 From a young age, she developed a passion for music and began singing at local events.

 In the 2000s, ‘’Cheba Maria’’ moved to France to pursue her musical career.
 She quickly gained recognition for her unique style, blending traditional Rai with modern sounds such as pop and Raïn’B.

 She collaborated with several renowned artists.
 Her songs allowed her to win over a large audience, particularly in Europe and North Africa.

-With her powerful voice and stage charisma, ‘‘Cheba Maria’’ became one of the most popular female figures in Rai music.
-She participated in numerous festivals and cultural events, proudly representing Maghreb music internationally.
+‘‘Cheba Maria’’ became a popular female figures in Rai music through her voice and stage presence.
+She participated in numerous festivals and cultural events, representing Maghreb music.

 Alongside her musical career, ‘’Cheba Maria’’ remains attached to her Moroccan roots and continues to promote her country’s culture and music.
 Her journey inspires many young artists from the Maghreb diaspora.